-Learning how to stop thinking too much is probably the greatest single step we can take to increase inner peace and happiness in our lives.
+Learning how to stop thinking so much is probably the greatest single step we can take to increase inner peace and happiness in our lives.

 Worrying about the future, regretting the past, obsessing over